knowledgepixels/slides/mare/slides.md

 - Develop a _prototype_ with all core features
 - Use the prototype to show it to _key actors_ (people at Sage, editors-in-chief, editors, authors), and get feedback
-- Run a _small test_ at a selected Sage journal (e.g. testing it as optional step, or mandatory step for 1 week)
+- Run a _small test_ at a selected Sage journal (e.g. testing it as optional step, or mandatory step for 1 week, etc.)
 - _Evaluate_ and decide on whether to continue and expand

 ---

-## Your Feedback
+## That's it!

 We'd love to hear your thoughts on this proposal.

+(extra slides follow)

+---

+## Gaming Made Hard...

+_Ensuring ORCID belongs to first author:_

+- First author needs to register via ORCID to do registration
+- Submission system requires first author to verify via ORCID (or more advanced: check via secret co-authorship code shown after registration)

+_Incentives against use of throw-away ORCID identifiers:_

+- Final accepted paper will have same ORCID and name!
+- Many manuscripts registered under same name but different ORCIDs will look suspicious
+- Varying your name/ORCID is bad for visibility/reputation

+---

+## Extra Fields

+_Further possible (optional) registration fields:_

+- ROR of organization
+- Preprint URLs
+- Checkbox for compliance with integrity guidelines
+- ...